otrv4/otrv4/architecture-decisions/005-brace-key.md

 We’ve decide to use a 3072-bit key produced by:

-1. a DH function which takes as an argument the other party’s exponent through a data message to produce brace key.
+1. a DH function which takes as an argument the other party’s exponent (advertised through a data message) to produce brace key.
 2. a KDF `KDF_1(0x03 || brace_key, 32)` which uses the previous brace key
    to produce a new one.

 The DH function will run every n = 3 times because:

-// TODO: check this

-1. It is a small number so a particular key can only be compromised for a maximum of 2 * n ratchets.
-This means that the maximum ratchets that will use the brace key or a key derived from the brace key is 3.
+1. It is a small number so a particular key can only be compromised for a maximum of n ratchets.
+This means that the maximum ratchets that will use the brace key or a key derived from the brace key is 3 (from the sender and from the receiver side).
-2. The benefit of using an odd number is for simplicity of implementation.
-   With an odd number, both Alice and Bob can generate a new public and secret key at the same time as sending the public key and compute a new brace key from a DH function.
-However, with an even number, Alice would need to generate and send a key in a different ratchet to the one where the public key would be used.
-This happens because the public key would only be used in a brace key computed from a new DH function on even numbers of ratchet_ids so only Bob would be the sender at these times.

 The group used for this key is the one assigned with id 15 in the IETF paper, RFC 3526 [\[4\]](#references):